 I grew up in Queens, New York and became interested in marine biology at an early age, collecting shells on Jones Beach, Long Island.
 I received my A.B. from Dartmouth College in 1979 and a Ph.D. from Harvard University in 1985.

 In addition to research and teaching, I am active in outreach.
 I visit K-12 classes regularly and work with journalists on stories about our changing planet.
-I recently began producing short videos on climate change and other environmental issues created by graduate students in Biological Sciences at Florida Tech:
+My lab is active in producing short videos on climate change and other environmental issues created by undergraduate and graduate students in Biological Sciences at Florida Tech:

 Bertha's Blues (the dangers of overfishing)

 Carbon Credits (what we can do about carbon emissions)

 Learned from the Past (overexploitation of resources and the breakdown of society)

 An Estuary's Story (environmental problems facing the Indian River Lagoon)

 Antarctica: The Hunt for Killer Crabs (biological invasion of Antarctica accelerated by climate change)